skpapam/stateless-session/README.md

 ## Limitations

-Even though this module manages to overcome the 4KB cookie size limitation by evenly distributing the data to multiple cookies based on its size there is still the overall size limitation per domain which depends on each browser.
+Even though this module manages to overcome the 4KB cookie size limitation by
+distributing the data to multiple cookies based on its size there is still the overall size limitation per domain which depends on each browser.
 Most modern browsers will support up to 80KB of data.